February 14, 2023

 Solution: Ensure proper handlebar height

-To check your handlebar height the primary measurement you’ll review is your back angle.
+To check your handlebar height the primary measurement you’ll review is your back angle, also sometimes referred to as torso angle

-A lower back angle implies that your handlebars are lower, raising your handlebars will raise your back angle.
-The opposite is also true.
+• A lower back angle implies that your handlebars are lower relative to the saddle.
+Raising your handlebars will raise your back angle.

-Generally if you are experiencing back pain err on the side of a higher back angle (while still staying in the recommended ranges for you).
+• Generally if you are experiencing back pain, err on the side of a higher back angle (while still staying within the recommended ranges for you).

-While handlebar height is the more common culprit for back pain, handlebar reach can sometimes cause issues as well.
+While handlebar height is the most common culprit for back pain, handlebar reach can also cause similar issues.

 Solution: Reduce handlebar reach